ArtooTrills/Bounty-Image-Enhancing/README.md

 Here is an image demonstrating the result of these three steps -
 ![CamScanner](https://lh4.ggpht.com/6g74b7P1veHLlUGBB0pNjeb8vzQZE1uSeigPro36SaHO2u1wRHeE97buXZ_BPHkMFg=h310 "Image Processing")

 You are free to add more features by yourself to provide for better scanning experience.
-Sample input and output using CamScanner app is available in the ip and op folders respectively.
+Sample input and output using CamScanner app is available in the input and output folders respectively.
 You can take a look at the CamScanner demo available on the play store link given above.
 You might also want to download the CamScanner app and see for yourself how it works.